stevesajeev1/AOCLeaderboard/README.md

 # Advent of Code Discord Leaderboard

 ## Overview
-Posts the Advent of Code Leaderboard to a channel daily via a Discord webhook.
+Posts an image of the Advent of Code Leaderboard to a channel daily via a Discord webhook.

 Hosted via **AWS Lambda**.